Skip to content

 Don't

-Recreate or recompose your own illustrations
+Recreate or recompose your own illustrations or photographs

 We use @reach/dialog to make the modal accessibile.
 It implements the WAI-ARIA principles of Dialog (Modal).